sbc64/curldao/APP_INSTALLATION_EXPLANATION.md

 The dao kit is a smart contract that atomically creates a dao by calling a sequential number of functions.

 Usually it starts by creating an Kernel.sol proxy.
 Then it creates different app proxies by referencing the namehash of the app (appId).
-For aragon apps it is `vault.aragonpm.eth` and for althea it will be `althea.open.aragonpm.eth`:
+For aragon apps (in the case of the vault app) it is `vault.aragonpm.eth` and for althea it will be `althea.open.aragonpm.eth`:

 ```
 Althea althea = Althea(